 - before contract documentation was completed and contract approvals were obtained - for amounts that exceeded the approved contract amount - before extensions to contract scope were confirmed in correspondence between DPTI and the service provider.

-The review also identified areas for improvement in contract documentation.
-The matters noted were communicated to DPTI in April 2013.
+Audit review also identified areas for improvement in contract documentation.